-Independent research by the Aberdeen Group has shown Maintenance, Repair and Operations (MRO) can be a substantial expense for customers, and MRO programmes are now achieving up to 20% in cost reductions.
-This cost saving has been realised by DHL with MRO operations across the Energy industry.
+Independent research by the Aberdeen Group has shown Maintenance, Repair and Operations (MRO) can be a substantial expense for customers, and MRO programs are now achieving up to 20% in cost reductions.
+This cost saving has been realized by DHL with MRO operations across the Energy industry.

 - Outsource global end-to-end supply chain